vishalchovatiya/CPP_Templates/C++ casting.md

   pD1->Method1();
 }
 ```
-- In case if `base` does not point to `Derived1`, dynamic_cast will return `NULL`.
-In order to work with dynamic_cast, your classes must be polymorphic type i.e. must include 'virtual' methods.
+- In case if `base` does not point to `Derived1`, it will return nullptr for pointers or throw a std::bad_cast exception for references.
+In order to work with dynamic_cast, your classes must be polymorphic type i.e. must include 'virtual' at least one methods.
 - dynamic_cast take advantage of RTTI(Run Time Type Identification) mechanism which we have already learned a bit in our previous articles.

 ### reinterpret_cast